Building a Simple & Affordable Website

 • Strongly consider whether your site needs a database and server-side code/script execution.
 Such features are provided by fully blown content management systems like WordPress or Drupal, but may be overkill for your needs.
 Unless you’re building a complex web application, you probably don’t need it.

 • Hosting a statically generated site on AWS S3 is likely inexpensive, unless your site has a ton of traffic and/or serves very large files.
+Using GitHub Pages is also a great choice these days.

 • Purchasing a domain name may be the most expensive overall cost, but it can be cheaper if you buy in 5 or 10 year increments or use a less popular top-level domain.